GLOBAL MARKETS-Shares plunge on global growth, bank fears; U.S. yields fall

 MSCI's all-country world equity index, which

-percent, at 353.35.
+percent, to 352.78.
 The index hit its lowest level in more than

-2-1/2 years and was last down more than 20 percent from an
+two and a half years and was down over 20 percent from an

 all-time high.